 Breaking AI Defences: Best-of-N Jailbreaking and the Future of AI Security

+Breaking AI Defences is one of those subjects that keeps surfacing in every security conversation.
 The concept of “jailbreaking” in AI refers to techniques that bypass safeguards in advanced AI models, enabling harmful outputs.
 A recent study introduced the Best-of-N (BoN) Jailbreaking method, an innovative approach to exploit these vulnerabilities across various input types, including text, vision, and audio.

 BoN Jailbreaking works by repeatedly altering prompts with small changes, such as randomising text capitalisation or adjusting audio pitch, until a harmful response is elicited.
 This method has proven highly effective, achieving an attack success rate of up to 89% on state-of-the-art AI models, such as GPT-4 and Claude, when testing with 10,000 variations of a prompt.